What do the clubs say they stand for?

 Irrespective of whether it was called “interpretation” instead of bias, and “affirmative action ” instead of cheating, statistics clearly showed that the Bulldogs rode their free kicks into the finals, through the finals and even into the grand final.

 The bias was so obvious that the AFL made a rare comment that the umpiring was below expectations.
-Despite the obvious bias, the three umpires Matt Stevic, Simon Meredith and Scott Jeffery continued to officiate the big games in subsequent seasons.While here may not have been a directive in writing to favour the Bulldogs, there was an understanding that the AFL would like a Bulldogs victory.
-Ppost-match reviews never found any cause for concern when free kicks favoured the bulldogs.
+Despite the obvious bias, the three umpires Matt Stevic, Simon Meredith and Scott Jeffery continued to officiate the big games in subsequent seasons.While here may not have been a directive in writing to favour the Bulldogs, the lack of accountability demonstrated that the AFL was pleased with their biased performance.

 It seemed that with the AFL not wanting to favour the dogs with even more money off the field, it had decided that it was on the field where help would be directed.
 Just like the corruption that sorrounded their entry into the AFL, the Bulldogs' victory showed that the more things change, the more the stay the same.